spiegel-im-spiegel/github-pages-env/content/release/2023/02/go-1_20_1-is-released.md

 {{< fig-quote type="markdown" title="[security] Vulnerability in golang.org/x/image/tiff" link="https://groups.google.com/g/golang-announce/c/ag-FiyjlD5o" lang="en" >}}
 Version v0.5.0 of [`golang.org/x/image`](http://golang.org/x/image) fixes a vulnerability in the [`golang.org/x/image/tiff`](http://golang.org/x/image/tiff) package which could cause a denial of service.

-An attacker can craft a malformed TIFF image which will consume a significant amount of memory when passed to DecodeConfig.
+An attacker can craft a malformed TIFF image which will consume a significant amount of memory when passed to `DecodeConfig`.
 {{< /fig-quote >}}

 （以下未稿）

 ## 例によって...